-Installation must include an equipment shutoff valve, union, and plugged 1/8" NPT tap.
+Installation must include a equipment shutoff valve, union and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 16).
-IMPORTANT: Install equipment valve in an accessible location.
-The equipment shutoff valve is for turning on or shutting off the gas to the appliance.
+NPT tap must be upstream from heater (see Figure 14).

+IMPORTANT: Install equipment shutoff valve in an accessible location.
+The main gas valve is for turning on or shutting off the gas to the appliance.

 Check your building codes for any special requirements for locating equipment shutoff valve to fireplaces.